Raptyyy/rapty_ac_vr_guide/README.md

 ## 7. OpenComposite and OpenXR Toolkit
 OpenComposite allows you to play SteamVR games without actually needing SteamVR, it is highly recommended for users wanting more performance.
-On non native SteamVR headsets(Quest,Pico,Pimax,WMR) SteamVR simply acts as a middle layer which increases resource usage while bringing no real benefit to your VR experience.
+On non native SteamVR headsets like Quest, Pimax, WMR SteamVR simply acts as a middle layer which increases resource usage while bringing no real benefit to your VR experience.
 OpenComposite can also be used with Virtual Desktop when using it with VDXR, [more info here](https://github.com/mbucchia/VirtualDesktop-OpenXR/wiki)
+> [!IMPORTANT]
+> Using OpenComposite with native SteamVR headsets wont really bring much benefit since they will require SteamVR either with OpenVR or OpenXR.

+> [!WARNING]
+> Pico headsets dont have their own OpenXR runtime, so to bypass SteamVR you would need to use Virtual Desktop with VDXR and OpenComposite.

 To install OpenComposite:
 1. Download the opencomposite dll file either from [this repository](https://github.com/Raptyyy/rapty_ac_vr_guide/raw/refs/heads/main/openvr_api.dll) or from the [OpenComposite mirror](https://opencomposite.znix.xyz/builds/) (Select the first result and download the Platform: x64	x64/openvr_api.dll file)
 2. Make sure the file is called "openvr_api.dll" and place it in to "steamapps\common\assettocorsa\system\x64", if prompted to overwrite files, press yes.
 3. In Content Manager > Settings > Video set "Rendering Mode" to "OpenVR"
 4. You also need to make sure your headset is using its native OpenXR Runtime and not the SteamVR one

+> [!IMPORTANT]
-If you encounter any issues using OpenComposite, I have the [original dll file uploaded here](https://github.com/Raptyyy/rapty_ac_vr_guide/raw/refs/heads/main/openvr_api.dll.og), rename it to "openvr_api.dll", put it in the same location as the opencomposite dll and overwrite, this will remove opencomposite.
+> If you encounter any issues using OpenComposite, I have the [original dll file uploaded here](https://github.com/Raptyyy/rapty_ac_vr_guide/raw/refs/heads/main/openvr_api.dll.og), rename it to "openvr_api.dll", put it in the same location as the opencomposite dll and overwrite, this will remove opencomposite.

 OpenXR Toolkit (OpenXR only)
 On top of OpenComposite allowing you to not need SteamVR to use SteamVR games, it is also compatible with the OpenXR Toolkit which brings additional functionality and tweaks.